hercychang/prep-step-1/part2-first_program/your_first_program.md

 of instructions that a computer executes to perform a specific task ( in this case, printing `Hello, world`).

+**Note:** Throughout this curriculum, please experiment with the code in the examples and type and run your own code in the shell (the dark blue bottom section) to practice and test your understanding of Ruby.

 ## `puts "Hello, world!"`